 You can’t leave Florence without sampling its famous gelato.
 It was in the Tuscan capital that gelato was allegedly created, and there’s no better place to try this Italian treat than at every Florentine’s favourite ice cream parlour, La Carraia.
 To get there from Piazza della Signoria, cross over the Arno via the historic Ponte Vecchio, Florence’s oldest and most famous bridge, renowned for its many jewellery shops and photogenic central arches.
 Once you’ve reached the other side, take a right down Borgo San Jacopo then wiggle back to the southern bank of the river until you reach Piazza Nazario Sauro.
 You’ll be able to spot La Carraia from its bright green and yellow sign – and, of course, the line of people waiting for a scoop.

 For a taste of traditional Italian ice cream, order classic flavours like crema, chocolate and pistachio.
 Top tip: pistachio gelato, one of Italy’s most popular ice cream flavours, shouldn’t be any brighter than a dull browny-green.

-Oltrarno is the new cool place of Florence.
-This lesser-known quartier has artisan workshops, galleries and chic fashion boutiques.
-The two most important gardens of Florence are here too — Boboli Garden and Bardini Garden.
-While Boboli is larger and more famous, the vistas of Florence from Bardini are better.
-The garden is rather beautiful with wisteria flowers, statues and, considerably fewer tourists.
+The Oltrarno is one of Florence’s trendiest neighbourhoods, home to artisan workshops, galleries and chic fashion boutiques.
+The two most important gardens in Florence are here, too — Boboli Gardens and Giardino Bardini.
+Which one you visit depends on how much time you want to spend exploring the gardens.
+You could easily spend the whole afternoon exploring Boboli Gardens, while you won’t need more than an hour to amble around the four-hectare (10-acre) Bardini Garden.
+While Boboli is larger and more famous, the vistas of Florence from Bardini are incredible.
+Plus, the garden boasts gorgeous wisteria flowers, plenty of statues and considerably fewer tourists.